Adirondack Marathon returns this weekend

-The Adirondack Marathon Distance Festival returns to the Schroon Lake area this weekend with a robust field of up to 800 runners expected.
+The Adirondack Marathon Distance Festival returns to the Schroon Lake area this weekend with a robust field of more than 800 runners expected.

 “The weather’s looking good for this weekend — that brings people out,” said race director Joel Friedman earlier this week.
 “We have a lot of loyal runners that come back every year.”